Background

 Hysterectomy is the most common non–pregnancy-related major surgery performed on women in the United States.
 This surgical procedure involves removal of the uterus and cervix, and for some conditions, the fallopian tubes and ovaries.

-Although this procedure is highly successful in curing the disease of concern, it is a surgical alternative with the accompanying risks, morbidity, and mortality that an operative procedure carries and it leads to sterility in women who are premenopausal.
+Although this procedure is highly successful in curing the disease of concern, it is a surgical alternative with the accompanying risks, morbidity, and mortality that an operative procedure carries, and it leads to sterility in women who are premenopausal.
 The patient may be hospitalized for several days and may require 6-12 weeks of convalescence.
 Complications, such as excessive bleeding, infection, and injury to adjacent organs, also may occur.

-History of the Procedure
+History of the procedure

 In November 1843, Charles Clay performed the first hysterectomy in Manchester, England.
-In 1929, Richardson, MD, performed the first total abdominal hysterectomy (TAH), in which the entire uterus and cervix were removed.
+In 1929, EH Richardson, MD, performed the first total abdominal hysterectomy (TAH), in which the entire uterus and cervix were removed.
 [1]

 Problem